 For the last three years I have traveled to Orlando, FL, to meet up with some amazing women who are adoptive and foster moms.
 These women are uniquely drawn together through the bond of parenting wounded children.
 Children with Reactive Attachment Disorder (RAD, and for many of our kids, just one of their diagnoses) is unlike any other parenting experience.
 Our kids often have a hidden disability, or inability, to connect and develop healthy relationships with anyone.
 However, the mom is always the one most affected because our kids sense that we are the biggest threat to the wall they’ve built around their hearts.

-As I prepared to go to Orlando this year my youngest adopted daughter asked if she could write a letter to the other moms this year.
+As I prepared to go to Orlando this year my youngest adopted daughter asked if she could write a letter expressing Mother’s Day love for adoptive moms.
 My sweet daughter Stephanie has made so much progress in healing and is a testament to the love and faith required to parent kids with such tragic scars upon their hearts.
 My daughter is a source of hope for many moms where hope may be hard to find.
 These are her words and her heart.

 It’s been a bad year hasn’t it?
 People say that it’ll get better, but it doesn’t.
 You fall to your bed each night, exhausted and broken.
 You just want to grab your child and shake their shoulders and yell, “ For once just listen to me!”
 You’ve fallen on your knees, lifted your arms and face to the ceiling and cried “ God, why me?” or “ God take me now!”
 But I’ll tell you a secret… sometimes the worst days, are the best days.
 That worst day of your life could be the starting point of your child’s healing.
 Sometimes you have to hit rock bottom before you can get out of that pit.